SHTOOLS/SHTOOLS/src/fdoc/planetsconstants.md

 :   Average radius of Venus.

 `R0_pot_Venus`
-:   Reference radius of the gravitational-potential model.
+:   Reference radius of the gravitational-potential models of Venus.

 `GM_Venus`
 :   Gravitational constant times the mass of the Venus.